Explore Microsoft .NET SDK v3 for Azure Cosmos DB

 The azure-cosmos-dotnet-v3 GitHub repository includes the latest .NET sample solutions.
 You use these solutions to perform CRUD (create, read, update, and delete) and other common operations on Azure Cosmos DB resources.

-Because Azure Cosmos DB supports multiple API models, version 3 of the .NET SDK uses the generic terms "container" and "item".
+Because Azure Cosmos DB supports multiple API models, version 3 of the .NET SDK uses the generic terms container and item.
 A container can be a collection, graph, or table.
 An item can be a document, edge/vertex, or row, and is the content inside a container.

-Below are examples showing some of the key operations you should be familiar with.
+Following are examples showing some of the key operations you should be familiar with.
 For more examples, please visit the GitHub link shown earlier.
 The examples below all use the async version of the methods.

 CosmosClient